convince-project/AS2FM/docs/source/tutorials.rst

 .. image:: graphics/plotjuggler_simple.png
     :width: 800
-    :alt: An image showing the changes of the topic TODO in plotjuggler.
+    :alt: An image showing the changes of the relevant topics in plotjuggler.

 You can see how the time advances in steps, how the robot moves from location 1 to 0 and then back to 1 again.
 The robot is first holding nothing, then it holds the object with id 0, and then it is holding nothing again.
 The objects position is first 0, then -1 in the gripper, and then 1 at the table.

 Enhancing the Model with Probabilities
 `````````````````````````````````````````
 This is a very simple example and behavior of the robot.
 In real world applications the item which should be brought to another location sometimes slips out of the gripper when trying to pick it.
-In addition, navigation fails sometimes.
+Let's say this happens in 40% of the trials.
+In addition, navigation fails sometimes, let's say in 30% of the cases.
 We would like to reflect this scenario by adapting the world model in `world_probabilistic.scxml`.
 From now on we are using `main_probabilistic.scxml`, which is the same as `main.scxml` but referencing to this modified world model in line 15.

 If you want to try to come up with a solution on your own on how to modify the world model such that it's behavior is probabilistic, try to fill the gaps flagged with `TODO` (sometimes in comments, sometimes directly in the code) in the file `world_probabilistic_gaps.scxml`.
 Afterwards you can read on here and compare your solution with ours in `world_probabilistic.scxml`